unparalleled-js/docs-1/workato-api/users.md

 ---

 # Users
-Use the following endpoints to work with Users in Workato
+Use the following endpoints to work with Users in Workato.

-###Supported Formats
+### Supported Formats
 * Json

 ## Get user details

 > GET /api/users/me

 ### Description
 Get details of authenticated user